 I will share some very personal and intimate spiritual encounters in how I came to faith and into vocational ministry.
 I did not think I would ever do this so publicly on my blog and I don’t know why I’m doing this now… but here it goes.

-As a teenager, I was raised an evangelical and attended a small Asian Pentecostal church in Vancouver.
+As a teenager, I was raised an evangelical and attended a small church.
 I remember wondering to myself in Sunday school class if God was real.
-The teacher was talking like God was real but I had not yet experienced God for myself.
-I said to myself that if God was real, I needed to know more of God.
+The teacher was speaking like God was personal and real; she sounded authentic.
+I had not yet experienced God for myself in a personal way.
+I said to myself that if God was real, I needed to know God more.

+Was it a fate or calling?
 That day came.
-It was at a Pentecostal summer teen camp somewhere between Calgary and Edmonton, Alberta.
+It was at a Pentecostal summer teen camp.
 I was about 15 years old.
 I remember distinctly being filled with the Holy Spirit.
 This was my coming to faith in Christ.
 This cannot be fully explained or understood using words.
 It was a spiritual experience–an existential moment that I will never forget.
 God poured his Spirit into this teenage boy.

-At summer camp, I witnessed teenagers on their knees.
+At summer camp, I saw teenagers on their knees.
+I hadn’t seen that before.
 They were praying.
 Seriously praying.
 There was no kidding around with them.
-No looking down at their Nintendos and pretending to pray.
-They were praying like they knew God was real.
-I had seen adults praying in church, but never young people like this.
-It was the first time I had seen teenagers and young people praying in one large group.
+They weren’t looking down at their hand-held games and pretending to pray; no, they were praying like serious business, like God was real to them.
+This caught my attention and interest.
+In church, adults were the ones who did the praying, so it was my first time seeing young people praying this–and praying together in a large group.
 A totally new thing to me.